Product code: UMP-01

 - Accommodation in Mae Sot before and after the tour

-- Beverages (apart from water which is provided)
+- Snacks and Beverages (apart from water which is provided)

 - Tips or gratuities (optional)

 - Personal expenses, meals not mentioned

 Note: this program is a sample itinerary only and can vary slightly depending of the season and other circumstances.
 We reserve the right to change the program according to local situation.

-During the raining season (June – September) we might need to replace the “bamboo rafting” by a descent on rubber rafts according to the river water level.
-In the case of extreme conditions (flooded river), we will amend the program to include primarily trekking.
+During the raining season (June – September) we might need to amend the program to cater for different weather conditions.
 Such alterations of the original tour program are for participants’ safety and therefore no change in price or refund is available.
-Please ask us the latest info when you make an enquiry for a tour during the raining season.
-During the rainy season, you are likely to encounter leeches so please bring suitable clothing; your guide will have a solution to prevent the leeches to come into your shoes and pants.
+Please ask us the latest info when you make an inquiry for a tour during the raining season.
+During the rainy season, you are likely to encounter leeches so please bring suitable clothing.

 Suggested packing list: